Compute

 Manually Labeling Images

-The labeling job details page displays the All statuses, Unlabeled, and Labeled tab pages.
-The Unlabeled tab page is displayed by default.
+The labeling job details page displays the All statuses, Unlabeled, and Labeled tabs.
+The Unlabeled tab is displayed by default.

-1. On the Unlabeled tab page, click an image.
+1. In the Unlabeled tab, click an image.
 The system automatically directs you to the page for labeling the image.
 For details about how to use common buttons on this page, see Table 2.

 2. Select a labeling method.